yfrit83/TP-Link-OC-pfsense/README.md

-unifi-pfsense
+omada-pfsense
 =============

-A script that installs the UniFi Controller software on pfSense and other FreeBSD systems
+A script that installs the Omada Controller software on pfSense and other FreeBSD systems Heavily based on UniFi-pfSense by jmbwell
+(John Burwell) (https://github.com/unofficial-unifi/unifi-pfsense) and TinWhisker (Daniel)(https://github.com/tinwhisker/tplink-eapcontroller-pfsense) and the startup script from an omada installation on an Debian vm machine.

+Warning : This procject forst commited on 2024-02-28 and is not currently tested on a pfSense router.*

+*I will remove the warning when a will test it and it's fully functionnal.
+This is a pre-release not a stable one!!!!

 Purpose
 -------

-The objective of this project is to develop and maintain a script that installs [Ubiquiti's](http://www.ubnt.com/) UniFi Controller software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.
+The objective of this project is to develop and maintain a script that installs [TP-Link Omada Controller's](https://www.tp-link.com/business-networking/) Omada Controller software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.

 Status
 ------

-The project provides an rc script to start and stop the UniFi controller, and an installation script to automatically download and install everything, including the rc script.
+The project provides an rc script to start and stop the Omada controller, and an installation script to automatically download and install everything, including the rc script.

-This project uses the latest branch from Ubiquiti rather than the LTS branch.
+This project uses the latest branch from Omada rather than the LTS branch.
 From December 2020, this means the 6.x branch.

 Compatibility